magisterquis/nwrat/README.md

 C2 Server
 ---------
-When used with `-c2` the binary catches a callback.
+When used with `-listen` the binary catches a callback.
 A listen address and TLS certificate and key corresponding to the domain the implant expects need to be supplied via command-line options, similar to